a-schaefers/grubbe-mkconfig/readme.md

 ## grubbe-mkconfig is a simple script which can be used as a beadm wrapper to automatically generate ZFS boot environment GRUB menu entries in Linux.

 Linux users have various beadm ports available, such as https://github.com/TemptorSent/beadm, but unlike FreeBSD or OpenIndiana, Linux-beadm created boot environments do not display automatically in the GRUB menu.
-I am aware there is some GRUB-related code in these various beadm scripts that is disabled by default, but on first appearance it looked messy and hard to figure out what was going on.
-Instead of hacking on that script, with the help of a friend I put together this little wrapper to do what I wanted.
+I am aware there is some GRUB-related code in these various beadm scripts that is disabled by default, and only runs default grub-mkconfig, which isn't going to populate the bootloader with all of the boot environments available.
+With the help of a friend I put together this little wrapper to do what I wanted.

 ### THIS REALLY IS A WORK-AROUND
 The real problem that needs to be fixed is that GRUB itself is not 'smart' enough in that it does not use the bootfs property when loading a kernel and initramfs-- rendering "beadm activate" nearly worthless...